cunilog/cunilog/basics.md

 It neither checks upper nor lower bounds of enumeration types.
 Function parameters that are not documented to be allowed to be NULL are not checked against being NULL.
 String parameters complemented by a length argument do not have their buffers examined to see if they're eventually NUL-terminated.

 It is recommended to always test debug builds first.
-Debug builds contain tons of assertions and abort messages that should catch most argument mismatches, buffer overruns, out-of-bounds enums, etc.
+Debug builds include extensive assertions and abort messages that should catch most argument mismatches, buffer overruns, out-of-bounds enums, etc.

-First, build a debug version of your application and make sure you also use a Cunilog debug build, then test it to ensure all function and macro arguments are good and that there are no buffer overruns or accidental NULL pointers.
+First, build a debug version of your application and make sure you also use a Cunilog debug build.
+Then test it to ensure all function and macro arguments are good and that there are no buffer overruns or accidental NULL pointers.

 ### Name collisions